getlackey/mongoose-acl/README.md

 ```

 #### authorIdField
 The field in the document where we should get the id from.
-By default it searches the document for author._id or just author if it is an ObjectId.
+By default it searches the document for author._id.